-It is important to differentiate between different types of recycling since the environmental or circular economy benefit can vary significantly:
+It is important to differentiate between different types of recycling since the environmental or circular economy benefit (generally assessed using life cycle assessment) can vary significantly:

 - True or closed-loop recycling in which products are recycled into products with exactly the same material properties.
 An example of true recycling is recycling steel by remelting

 - Downcycling which describes the process of converting materials into new materials of lesser quality and reduced functionality.
-Examples of downcyling in construction include crushing concrete to produce aggregates for fill and chipping timber to produce chipboard, etc.
+Examples of downcyling in construction include crushing concrete to produce aggregates for fill and chipping timber products to produce chipboard, or animal bedding etc.